siberianfox/tinygwiki/Project-Setup-For-Atmel-Studio6.2.md

 * Mount the Mac filesystem as an external filesystem and use this for all your project files.
 Make sure you actually attach it to the W7 filesystem as a Z: drive or something.
 Studio6 won't compile if there is just a pathspec and no disk drive letter in the path.

 ### Get The Studio6.2 Complete Install Kit
-Go to Atmel and sign up to download the entire Studio 6.2 production install package, including the .NET part.
+* Go to Atmel and sign up to download the entire Atmel Studio IDE 6.2 production install package, including the .NET part.
 It's about 700 Mbytes.
+Current build is build 1153.
+* Walk through the entire installation process.
+You will not need the Atmel Solutions framework when asked.
+You will need the USB drivers when asked.

 ### Clone the TinyG Github Repository
 Run git clone to set up TinyG working directory.
 First you must install git.
 See github for instructions to do this if you haven't already.